kaya70875/ytfetcher/README.md

 positional arguments:
   {from_channel,from_video_ids}
-    from_channel        Fetch data from channel handle with max_results. from_video_ids      Fetch data from your custom video ids.
+    from_channel        Fetch data from channel handle with max_results. from_playlist_id    Fetch data from a specific playlist id. from_video_ids      Fetch data from your custom video ids.

 options: